-The Business Case for Flex Work: 6 Essential Resources
+The Business Case for Flex Work: 6 Essential Resources (Blog Post)

 As the coronavirus pandemic has required physical offices to shut down, many employers now see flexibility as a business imperative.
 But the current crisis only accentuates what Catalyst has demonstrated for decades—that flexibility is foundational.